This section provides resources to help immigrants begin the immigration process, and find information about working and living in Nova Scotia.

 Human Resources and Skills Development Canada - information on the Temporary Foreign Worker Program.

-Immigrant Settlement & Integration Services (ISIS) - offers services that include employment counselling, career exploration, advice on international qualifications recognition, English for work, bridging programs and help with starting a business.
+Immigrant Services Association of Nova Scotia - offers services that include employment counselling, career exploration, advice on international qualifications recognition, English for work, bridging programs and help with starting a business.
 Pre-arrival assistance is also available through Nova Scotia Start.

 Living in Nova Scotia: A Guide for Immigrant Women - is an online guide for women who have moved to Nova Scotia from other countries.